wagood/laralist/README.md

 * [Bolt](https://github.com/lara-zeus/bolt) is a Laravel Form Builder for the TALL Stack, including a front and backend UI.
 It enables your users to create forms, with a lot of configuration options, such as breaking a form into sections, various input types, and more <!-- form -->

+* [Blasp](https://github.com/Blaspsoft/blasp) is a Laravel profanity filter package that helps detect and mask profane words.
+It provides profanity detection, substitution options, obfuscation, and more.

 * [Blockade](https://github.com/cjmellor/blockade) allow a User Model to Block Another User Model
 <!-- eloquent, model, user -->